A farmer at work in Kenya's Mount Kenya region © Neil Palmer

 The country is certainly the premier African safari destination, offering unparalleled wild game experiences in its iconic parks: the Maasai Mara with its vast rolling grassland; Amboseli's regal elephant herds; and the dramatic vistas of the Great Rift Valley.
 Peak safari time is the mid-year wildebeest migration - an unforgettable sight as millions of animals make an epic journey across the land seeking fresh pastures.

-The physical diversity of the country is reflected in the many distinct cultural groups, although the distinctive Masai people are of most interest to tourists seeking the classic images of Kenya's African identity.
-Kenya's coastline offers treasures of its own with excellent beaches and resorts, many with pristine coral reefs to explore, all of which is easily accessed by regular flights to Mombasa, the country's oldest and second-largest city.
+The physical diversity of the country is reflected in the many distinct cultural groups, although the distinctive Maasai people are of most interest to tourists seeking the classic images of Kenya's African identity.
+Kenya's coastline offers treasures of its own with excellent beaches and resorts, many with pristine coral reefs to explore and all of which are easily accessed by regular flights to Mombasa, the country's oldest and second-largest city.

-Safety has been a concern for tourism in the last few years.
+Safety has been a concern in the last few years.
 Kenya has in the past experienced a spate of terrorist attacks, particularly in Nairobi, Mombasa and coastal regions, and many governments have issued travel warnings for the country.
-Warnings do not, however, include Kenya's safari destinations in the national parks, reserves and wildlife conservancies and these are safe for tourists.
+Warnings do not, however, include Kenya's safari destinations in the national parks, reserves and wildlife conservancies, and these are safe for tourists.
 Travellers are advised to inform themselves on the situation though and to avoid areas identified as dangerous by official government sources.

-Yet despite these unfortunate incidents, a trip to Kenya is usually trouble free and the people are very friendly and interesting.
+Yet despite these unfortunate incidents, a trip to Kenya is usually trouble free and the people are warm and welcoming.
 Nothing has stopped the droves of northern hemisphere visitors seeking respite from the cold of their home countries and they inevitably enjoy Kenya's near-perfect tropical climate and year-round sunshine.

-"Africa in one country" is the richly fulfilled promise of a holiday in Kenya and ultimately, the combination of wildlife, beaches and mountains make it the perfect safari destination and excellent option for an African holiday experience.
+'Africa in one country' is the richly-fulfilling promise of a holiday in Kenya and, ultimately, the combination of wildlife, beaches and mountains make it the perfect safari destination and excellent option for an African holiday experience.

 Best time to visit Kenya